Skilled Worker Change of Employment

 The CoS must be assigned before the worker submits the visa application and must not be back-dated.

-If the worker is moving internally to a different role that does trigger a new application, the sponsor reports the change in the SMS within 10 working days and keeps evidence of how the salary and duties meet the new rules.
+If the worker is moving internally to a different role that does trigger a new application, the sponsor should retain evidence of how the salary and duties meet the new rules.
 If the worker is leaving for another sponsor, the original employer must report the end of sponsorship.

 The new sponsor carries out a repeat right to work check once the Home Office approves the application and issues the digital status.
 The worker must not start the new job until that permission is visible on the View and Prove service.